Agents

 from sagewai import McpClient

-# Connect to an MCP server via stdio
+# Connect via stdio

 tools = await McpClient.connect(["python", "-m", "mcp_stripe"])